Joowww/Proyecto2_PGTA/README.md

 [Download ASTERIX Executable](https://drive.google.com/file/d/1JaufUr8Xvk_RaFXECmjmXFyXyX53iZQ8/view?usp=drive_link)

-&nbsp;&nbsp;&nbsp;&nbsp; <em>NOTE: Access to the file is restricted.
+&nbsp;&nbsp;&nbsp;&nbsp; <em>NOTE 1: Access to the file is restricted.
 Only users with the necessary permissions will be able to download the executable</em>.

+&nbsp;&nbsp;&nbsp;&nbsp; <em>NOTE 2: The ASTERIX executable is approximately 200 MB.
+Since it is from an unknown publisher, your PC's protection may flag it as unsafe.
+It is important to proceed by selecting "Run anyway"</em>.